Type 3 Obesity: Causes, Risks & Effective Solutions

 Nurturing Health: Tackling Childhood Obesity in Simple Steps

-It’s a growing concern across the U.S., and while most people are familiar with terms like “overweight” and “morbid,” there’s another classification that’s been making waves—this advanced stage of it.
-If you’ve been struggling with weight management or just want to understand what this means, stick around because we’re breaking it all down in simple terms.
+It’s something that’s getting a lot of attention across the country, and while terms like “overweight” and “severe” are pretty well-known, there’s a newer category that’s been making headlines—this advanced stage of it.
+If you’ve been dealing with managing your body or if you’re just curious about what this all really means, stick with us.
+We’re about to break it all down for you in easy-to-understand terms.

 What Is Type 3 Obesity?

-Severe obesity is the most advanced form of weight-related health issues.
-It’s typically defined by a Body Mass Index (BMI) of 40 or higher, or 35+ with serious health conditions related to excess weight, such as diabetes or hypertension.
+This is considered the most extreme form of having a larger body size.
+It’s usually defined by a Body Mass Index (BMI) of 40 or more, or 35 and above when someone also deals with serious conditions like diabetes or high blood pressure.

 To put that into perspective: